bpfoley/kolo/README.md

 <img width="600px" src="https://user-images.githubusercontent.com/7718702/120466598-28fbca00-c397-11eb-9656-062e99a62736.png">

-Click on "Frames" for a specific request, and the frame visualization will open up
+Click on "Frames" for a specific request, and the frame visualization will open up.

 Check out https://kolo.app for more feature screenshots ✨